DevExpress-Examples/maui-charts/CS/ChartViewExample/Readme.md

 Refer to the following Microsoft topic for more information on how to get started with .NET MAUI: [.NET Multi-platform App UI documentation](https://docs.microsoft.com/en-gb/dotnet/maui/).

 Add the DevExpress Charts component to your solution as follows:
+1. Download a free copy of DevExpress Xamarin.Forms and MAUI Controls from https://www.devexpress.com/xamarin-free.
-1. Obtain your NuGet feed URL.
+2. Obtain your NuGet feed URL.
-2. Register the DevExpress NuGet feed as a package source.
+3. Register the DevExpress NuGet feed as a package source.
-3. Install the **DevExpress.MAUI.Charts** package from the DevExpress NuGet feed.
+4. Install the **DevExpress.MAUI.Charts** package from the DevExpress NuGet feed.

 In the *Startup.cs* file, register a handler for the DevExpress ChartView: